alexkravets/heroku-mongo-backup/README.md

-## heroku-mongo-backup *— backup mongodb and push it to S3 on Heroku*
+## heroku-mongo-backup *— backup mongodb on Heroku and push it to S3 or FTP storage*

 **heroku-mongo-backup** does:

 1. Backup mongodb collections to one file;
 2. Compress backup file with gzip;
-3. Push backup to the specified S3 bucket;
+3. Push backup to the specified S3 bucket or FTP server;

 > Why not mongodump command?